wazuh/wazuh-documentation/source/quickstart.rst

 Quickstart
 ==========

 Wazuh is a security platform that provides unified XDR and SIEM protection for endpoints and cloud workloads.
 The solution is composed of a single universal agent and three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
 For more information, check the :doc:`Getting Started </getting-started/index>` documentation.

 Wazuh is free and open source.
-Its components abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ and the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ (ALv2).
+Its components abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_, and the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ (ALv2).

-In this section, you install and configure the central components in just a few minutes.
-All the components are installed on the same host using a single, automated installation script.
-Alternatively, you can check our :ref:`Installation guide <installation_guide>` to learn how to install and configure each component in single or cluster configurations.
+This document shows you how to install and configure the central components in just a few minutes.
+All the components are installed on the same host using the Wazuh unattended installer.
+Alternatively, you can check our :ref:`Installation guide <installation_guide>` to learn how to install and configure each component in cluster configurations.

 .. _installation_requirements: